 DistributionTop of page

-R. philippinarum originates from South-East Asia (Indo-Pacific) where it naturally occurs on sheltered sand, sand-silt, sand-pebble, muddy gravel and stiff clay sites at 1-10 m of water, usually below mid-tide level and in littoral lagoons and estuaries (FIGIS, 2004).
-Distributed from the Zhuanghe River in Liaoning to the southern part of the Leizhou Peninsula in Guangdong in China; and from the south of the Okhotsk Sea, Sakhalin, Kuril Islands, through Japan, the Korean Peninsula, Philippines, Pakistan, India, Sri Lanka and Indonesia (Qi, 1998).
+Ruditapes philippinarum originates from east and south-east Asia (Indo-Pacific) where it naturally occurs on sheltered sand, sand-silt, sand-pebble, muddy gravel and stiff clay sites in 1-10 m of water, usually below mid-tide level and in littoral lagoons and estuaries (FIGIS, 2004).
+It is distributed from the Zhuanghe River in Liaoning to the southern part of the Leizhou Peninsula in Guangdong in China; and from the south of the Okhotsk Sea, Sakhalin, and the Kuril Islands, through Japan, the Korean Peninsula, the Philippines, Pakistan, India, Sri Lanka and Indonesia (Qi, 1998).

 Successful cultivation has led to a considerably expanded distribution range.
-It has been introduced to Hawaii, USA and the Pacific seacoast of North America (USA and Canada).
-Also introduced in the Mediterranean (Italy, France, Sardinia, Romania) and Brittany, France, where it lives in the same habitat as R. decussatus (Qi, 1998; FIGIS, 2004).
-In the Mediterranean and on the Atlantic coast of Europe it may form well-established natural populations, limiting or replacing R. decussatus (CIESM, 2004).
+It has been introduced to Hawaii, USA and the Pacific coast of North America (USA and Canada).
+It has also been introduced in the Mediterranean (Italy, France, Sardinia, Romania) and Brittany, France, where it lives in the same habitat as R. decussatus (Qi, 1998; FIGIS, 2004).
+In the Mediterranean and on the Atlantic coast of Europe it may form well-established natural populations, limiting or replacing R. decussatus (CIESM, 2003).
 Cultivation is expanding on the Atlantic coast of Europe (Spain, UK, France, Norway).
-Natural populations may even develop in colder parts of its introduced range, in Norway and the UK (Mortensen, 1993; Morgan and Hendry, 2002).
+Natural populations may even develop in colder parts of its introduced range, in Norway and the UK (Mortensen, 1993; Morgan, 2002).

 Distribution TableTop of page

 |Continent/Country/Region||Distribution||Last Reported||Origin||First Reported||Invasive||Reference||Notes|